[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 Why not for discrete data ?

 GANs have essentially been applied to continuous domains so far.
-The reason is mainly because the output of the generator $\mathbf{y}$ is the input of the discriminator, thus every operation in between must be differentiable.
-Sequential models however return sequences of probability distributions, from which we would have to sample from in order to estimate the result and pass it to the discriminator.
-Here is the bottleneck.
+The reason is because the output of the generator $\mathbf{y}$ is the input of the discriminator, thus every operation in between must be differentiable.
+Sequential models however return discrete distributions, from which we would have to sample $\mathbf{y} \sim g_\theta \left( \mathbf{x} \right)$ in order to estimate the result and pass it to the discriminator.
+But sampling from a distribution is not a deterministic operation, hence not differentiable.
+This means that during training, the gradients cannot be backpropagated to the generator.

-If we want to create a GAN for discrete data, we then need to find a way to bypass the sampling step and find a way to 1) make sure the generator outputs logits from which we will sample after training and 2) pass the gradients of the discriminator to the generator during training.
+If we want to create a GAN for discrete data, we then need to find a way to bypass the sampling step and find a way to 1) make sure the generator outputs logits from which we will sample after training and 2) pass the gradients from the discriminator to the generator during training.
+Some tricks have been presented and used to alleviate this bottleneck.

 Gumbel-Softmax